nlisgo/drupal-travis-ci/README.md

 Build your project site on the Drupal site you just made.

 Make behavioral tests in Behat/Gherkin, and put those tests in `/features`

+(Note that the rest of these instructions aren't implemented.)

 Dump the database to the database directory.
 (Backup & Migrate is a dependency.)
 This will act as a fixture for the tests.